 13-year-old Aaron Fuller was bullied into doing the unthinkable, leaving his parents and siblings to mourn his death.
-According to the boy’s father, Steve Fuller, the sixth grader committed suicide after he was bullied online by classmates.
-Aaron Fuller was found dead with a belt around his neck inside his Toledo home on January 11, 2019.
+According to the boy’s father, Steve Fuller, the sixth-grader committed suicide after he was bullied online by classmates.
+Aaron Fuller was found dead with a belt around his neck inside his home in Toledo, Ohio, on January 11, 2019.

 The father believed his son killed himself because of the constant bullying he was receiving at school.
 The boy was allegedly mocked about the way he was dressed, and when he would forget to take his lunch to school and didn’t have money to eat.
 The bullies would tell Aaron his parents “must not love him enough to feed him.”

 When the bullying moved to social media, Aaron’s parents told the school hoping they would offer a solution.
 However, the parents claim school officials did nothing to help, which meant Aaron had to defend himself during the back and forth exchanges.
 The parents had noticed Aaron had stop sticking up for himself and ate by himself during school hours and did not participate with others.

 The parents stated the sixth grader had already attempted to commit suicide a few months ago and began to see a counselor shortly after.
 In September the parents returned home and found Aaron “in a pool of his own vomit” next to a bottle of rum.
 The boy said he was trying to kill himself to stop the pain, encouraged by the bullies at school.

 Unfortunately, this time around, he didn’t survive his second attempt.
 The family returned from running errands to find him unconscious.
 Aaron’s mother, Tami Fuller, who is a nurse, attempted to perform CPR on the boy, but it was too late.